Kalinga Ink Adventure Part 1: Traveling to Buscalan and Getting to Whang-Od

 by Andy Flores | October 06, 2016

 Well, it’s something that brave headhunters and women earned back in the day, and it’s somehow still something earned by people today who really want it.
-Only difference is, you don’t need to behead enemies or defend your land to get one, but rest assured, your journey towards getting a Kalinga traditional tattoo will still be quite the challenge.
+The only difference is, you don’t need to behead enemies or defend your land to get one, but rest assured, your journey towards getting a Kalinga traditional tattoo will still be quite the challenge.

 Fact is, just getting there will be arduous.
 The trip would be long and grueling, both to the mind and body, but once you do get your batok, you’ll feel like the reward is totally worth it, like you’re the most deserving person on the planet right at that moment.

 If you’re dead set on taking the trip to Buscalan, home to the oldest-surviving Kalinga traditional tattoo artist and living cultural treasure Whang-Od and her apprentices, here’s a guide you might just need for your exciting tattoo adventure in Kalinga.

 Buscalan is accessible in several ways, depending on where you’re coming from and the itinerary you’ve set for your trip.

 Assuming you’re coming from Manila, take a Tabuk-bound bus.
 Victory Liner-Kamias has two nightly trips to Tabuk (about PHP700): One leaves at 7:00 P.M. and the other at 8:00 P.M.
 Travel time is nine to 13 hours, so you’ll arrive at Tabuk at around 5 A.M. on the average.
 Get off the bus at the stop in front of St. William’s Cathedral.